omnetpp/docs.omnetpp.org/docs/articles/zero-conf-parsim.md

 executed can be larger than the number of available CPUs, thus allowing efficient concurrent execution.

-It's also important to note that individual CPUs can grab several concurrently executable events from the FES at once and execute them in any order.
+It is also important to note that individual CPUs can grab several concurrently executable events from the FES at once, and execute them in any order.
 This approach can further decrease the contention on the FES when the workers concurrently access it.

 Let's colorize concurrently executable events as green and all other events as red.
-All events are red by default but may be colored green later on.
-Once an event becomes green it remains green until it's executed.
+All events are red by default, but may be colored green later on.
+Once an event becomes green it, remains green until it is executed.
 The colorizing algorithm could work as follows:

     for each red event E1 in module M1 in the FES: